The hidden history of Cannabis

 In Europe, it was the creative communities that eventually brought cannabis’ hallucinogenic properties back to light.
-Artists, including William Shakespeare, smoked cannabis, as is proven by the numerous pipes with cannabis resin that have been unearthed on his former property.
+Artists, including William Shakespeare, smoked cannabis, as is proven by the numerous pipes with cannabis resin that have been unearthed in his former property.
 Later, Napoleon’s armies brought cannabis seeds and Hashish plants back from Egypt during their military campaigns, leading to the re-emergence of cannabis use in Europe in the 19th century.
 American jazz musicians and ex-pat writers of the “Lost Generation” continued to popularize marijuana into the mid-20th century.

 Cannabis in the New World

 Hemp continued to be an important crop in America after its introduction by the pilgrims.
-Many of the founding fathers of the United States were hemp farmers and George Washington used cannabis for its medicinal properties to combat chronic toothaches.
-The crackdown on unlicensed medicine and “elixirs” led to marijuana being gradually banned in U.S. states.
+Many of the founding fathers of the United States were hemp farmers, and George Washington used cannabis for its medicinal properties to combat chronic toothaches.
+The crackdown on unlicensed medicine and “elixirs” led to cannabis being gradually banned in U.S. states.
 However, interestingly enough, in states where it was still legal in the early 20th century, there was notably less alcohol abuse.
 Eventually, marijuana became illegal in all 50 states, that is, until 2012, when Colorado and Washington State voted to legalize recreational marijuana use once more, setting off a movement across the country.